-I agree to pay the University the tuition and fees of my program cost once I have received a qualifying job offer (described below) within 12 months of full-time job search after my last day of class in the Master’s in Software Development (MSD) program.
+I agree to pay Maharishi International University (MIU) the total tuition and fees of my program cost once I have received a qualifying job offer (described below) within 12 months of full-time job search after my last day of class in the Master’s in Software Development (MSD) program.
 (Tuition and fee amounts are: $36,530 for the Accelerated Track, $48,795 for the Extended Track [based on 2020-21 rates for one year (fall + spring + summer) of courses and are subject to annual adjustment and student academic progress/credit loads].)
 These amounts are separate from room and board costs.
 If I don’t complete the program in its entirety, then I owe a prorated amount of the program tuition and fees in accordance with current Maharishi International University (MIU) policies.

 I am electing to enter into this Agreement instead of arranging for payment using student loans under Title IV Federal Financial Aid or another method of payment.
 This tuition waiver does not apply to tuition and fees paid using Title IV Federal Financial Aid (see Reductions in Charges and Financial Aid).

 - A position as an employee, apprentice, or contractor